 8. Dr. Romantic (2016-2023)

-‘Dr. Romantic’ is a medical drama starring Ahn Hyo-seop, Lee Sung-kyung, Han Suk-kyu and Yang Se-jong.
+‘Dr. Romantic’ is a medical drama starring Ahn Hyo-seop, Lee Sung-kyung, Han Suk-kyu, and Yang Se-jong.
 It revolves around Kim Sa-bu, an expert surgeon at the Doldam Hospital, and how he recruits new and talented individuals to increase the manpower at Doldam as well as train them to be better surgeons.
 However, Kim Sa-bu has a past that no one around him knows.
 How this past and the present come together and whether this affects Doldam is what we see in the drama.
 You may watch the show here.

 6. So I Married My Anti-Fan (2021)

 ‘So I Married My Anti-Fan,’ as the title suggests, is a rom-com drama that explores the romance between pop star Hoo Joon and his anti-fan, Lee Geun-young, a reporter.
 While there’s a lot of hate between the two in the beginning, things start to change after they are made to participate in a show wherein they have to live with each other.
-How the friction sparks the romance is what we get to experience in this show that stars Choi Tae-joon and Choi Soo-young as the leads.
+How the friction sparks the romance is what we get to experience in this show that stars Choi Tae-Joon and Choi Soo-young as the leads.
 You can stream the drama here.

 5. Rookie Cops (2022)

 When fresh recruits arrive at the conservative Korean National Police University, the going gets tough, and it takes time for the tough to get going.
 Training isn’t easy, and on top of that, there is friendship, ambition, hopes, and dreams, but all this is fine.
 It is when love blooms that things start getting complicated.
 Because, after all, the students are there to serve society, not fall for someone.
-But is it really that easy to not fall in love?
+But is it that easy not to fall in love?
 ‘Rookie Cops’ stars Chae Soo-bin, Kang Daniel, Lee Shin-young, and Park Yoo-na.
 You may stream ‘Rookie Cops’ here.

 4. Revenge of Others (2022)